-The BBC will be clear and transparent regarding its approach to consent, with the objective being:
+The BBC will be clear and transparent regarding its approach to consent, with the objective being to:

-- ensure that the core public service propositions for the content are not undermined in the eyes of the license fee payer and make it very clear to the audience what is provided by the license fee funding, and what must be purchased or funded through commercial opportunities.
+- ensure that the core public service propositions for the content are not undermined in the eyes of the licence fee payer and make it very clear to the audience what is provided by the licence fee funding, and what must be purchased or funded through commercial opportunities.

 Consent will be granted in accordance with the published principles and guidelines that it adopts from time to time when considering requests for consent.

-a) New further progammes - commissioning right exclusive to BBC in UK during the BBC's recommissioning option.
+(a) New further programmes – commissioning right exclusive to BBC in UK during the BBC’s recommissioning option